-In accordance with the provisions of the Auditor General Act and various other statutes and authorities, the Auditor General, through the Office of the Auditor General of Ontario (the Office), conducts independent audits of government programs, of institutions in the broader public sector that receive government grants, and of the fairness of the financial statements of the Province and numerous agencies of the Crown.
-In doing so, the Office promotes accountability and value-for-money in government operations and in broader public sector organizations.
+In accordance with the provisions of the Auditor General Act and various other statutes and authorities, the Auditor General conducts independent audits of government programs, of institutions in the broader public sector that receive government grants, and of the fairness of the financial statements of the Province and numerous agencies of the Crown.
+In doing so, the Office of the Auditor General promotes accountability and value-formoney in government operations and in broader public sector organizations.

-Additionally, under the Government Advertising Act, 2004, the Office is required to review specified types of advertising, printed matter or reviewable messages proposed by government offices to determine whether they meet the standards required by the Act.
+Additionally, under the Government Advertising Act, 2004, the Auditor General is required to review specified types of advertising, printed matter or reviewable messages proposed by government offices to determine whether they meet the standards required by the Act.